Designing with care, curiosity, and intention

 Medical aesthetic

-the cane should consider basic
+the cane should address basic ergonomics and avoid clear painpoints

 Form Studies